PawseySC/shell-hpc/_episodes/08-Extra.md

 questions:
 - "What other useful things should I know?"
 objectives:
-- "TO DO."
+- "To understand unix permissons."
-- "TO DO."
+- "To understand how to move data around"
 keypoints:
-- "TO DO"
+- "Use *ls -l* to view the permissions for a specific file."
-- "TO DO"
+- "Use *chmod* to change permissions on a file or directory."
 keypoints:
-- "Use ls -l to view the permissions for a specific file."
+- "Use *ls -l* to view the permissions for a specific file."
-- "Use chmod to change permissions on a file or directory."
+- "Use *chmod* to change permissions on a file or directory."
 - "TO DO."
 ---
 ### Permissions
 Unix controls who can read, modify, and run files using concepts of *file ownership* and *permissions* to provide security at the file system level.
 Using Pawsey systems will require knowledge of unix permissions.

-Users can belong to any number of groups, each of which has a unique group name and numeric group ID.
-Now let’s look at files and directories.
-Every file and directory on a Unix computer belongs to one owner and one group.
+Users can belong to any number of groups, each of which has a unique group name and numeric group ID.* Every file and directory on a Unix computer belongs to one owner and one group.
 Along with each file’s content, the operating system stores the numeric IDs of the user and group that own it.

-The user-and-group model means that for each file every user on the system falls into one of three categories: the owner of the file, someone in the file’s group, and everyone else.
+The user-and-group model means that for each file every user on the system falls into one of three categories: 1) the owner of the file, 2) someone in the file’s group, and 3) everyone else.

-The command "ls -l" displays the permissions and associated group for any file.
+To discover the permissions and associated group for any file / directory use the command "ls -l"

 ~~~
 $ ls -l